quantcdn/docs/docs/integrations/drupal/search.md

 :::Tip
 Clearing the index means all of the search-related data is removed, but the Drupal pages will remain in Drupal and in Quant.
 If you have active search pages, these will show no results if the index has been cleared and not updated.

-1. If you intend to remove search from your site, disable all search pages first and then clear the index
+- If you intend to remove search from your site, it is best to disable all search pages first and then clear the index
-1. If you are temporarily removing index data, make sure to reindex as soon as possible
+- If you are temporarily removing search index data, make sure to reindex as soon as possible
 :::

 ## Entity Configuration